xdbfoundation/DigitalBits/src/transactions/readme.md

   The transaction would have to be signed by both A and B, but the sequence number consumed will be from account Atemp.

-  An additional operation "Operation 3" can be included to recover the XLM balance from Atemp, "A" must be given "high" weight for this to work:
+  An additional operation "Operation 3" can be included to recover the XDB balance from Atemp, "A" must be given "high" weight for this to work:
   * Operation 3
     * source=_null_